 Sea lavender grows is an herb that grows among marsh grasses.
 It blooms in the from June to October.
 The end of its blooming season coincides with the monarch butterfly migration southwards to Mexico.
 Sea lavender on the north Florida Gulf provides a nectar source for monarchs fueling for their Gulf crossing.

 Virginia glasswort (Salicornia virginica), also known as American glasswot, pickleweed

 As in any ecosystem, the health of the foundation species (and thus the system as whole) is significantly impacted by the creatures that consume it.
 These are kept in check by predators, who limit their numbers by eat them, and, as we see in Randall’s oyster reef research with Dr. David Kimbro, can affect the behavior of consumers through fear.

 Periwinkles climb cordgrass (Spartina) to evade their predators, which include crown conchs and blue crabs.
 While they do not feed on Spartina directly, they can cause the plant considerable damage.
 They puncture the blades of grass with their radula, consuming fungus that then grows on the scar.
 In the late ’90s and early 2000s, there was a large die off of marsh habitat in the southeast.
 Research by Dr. Brian Silliman concluded that cordgrass, weakened by drought, was being mowed down by periwinkles.
 Randall Hughes is following up this research, investigating the role biodiversity plays in strengthening a marsh against snails and other disturbances, natural or man made.

 Does the threat of predation cause the periwinkles to become frozen with fear?
 Or, having been chased up the cordgrass, will they eat more of it?
 Click here for the video.

-Grasshopper (suborder Caelifera of the order Orthoptera)
+Grasshoppers (suborder Caelifera of the order Orthoptera)

-Blue Crab (Callinectes sapidus)
+Blue crab (Callinectes sapidus)